CDH-Studio/I-Talent/README.md

 # Contribution

-We encourage contribution to the project!
+We encourage contributions to the project!
 We are a friendly team and are always looking for things to improve on.
 We just as that you follow our [contribution guidelines ](CONTRIBUTING.md) to help us keep things well documented and organized.

 # Contributors